Image Archive

 A unique community of invertebrates gathered around the anchor of the Slope Base profiler mooring in 2900 meters (~9500 feet) of water, including a Bathydoris nudibranch, flytrap anemones, galatheid crabs, and sea cucumbers.
 Photo credit: NSF-OOI/UW/CSSF, Dive R2258, V22

-A warty, deep-sea purple octopus (Graneledone boreopacifica) sitting on a lava flow at Axial Seamount.
-Credit: NSF-OOI/UW/CSSF, Dive R2213, V22
+A deep-sea purple octopus (Graneledone boreopacifica) seen during a survey on the Eastern flank of Axial Caldera.
+Credit: NSF-OOI/UW/CSSF, Dive R2243, V22

 - Anemone